Our Team

 Why do you have such an interest in hyperbaric medicine?

+After you’ve practiced for as many years as I have, you start to see the limitations and weaknesses of modern medicine.
+After watching my father suffer from Alzheimer’s without improvement, I specifically started seeking alternatives that could affect real changes in my patients who were suffering from neurological conditions.
+I wanted to truly make them feel better.
 While it’s true that sometimes older therapeutic options fall out of favor with science or the field of medicine, hyperbaric oxygen therapy (HBOT) only seems to be gaining ground.
 The treatment was invented centuries ago.
 My primary interest is to apply it to brain wellness as it is now gaining much-deserved attention.
 As patients grow older, they lack appropriate blood flow and oxygen supply, leading to a variety of chronic conditions.
 HBOT supplies exactly that, promoting angiogenesis or formation of new blood vessels and hyper oxygenation of cells.
 This leads to their repair and better functionality.

 HBOT was approved for wound care, but you are not a wound doctor.
 Why does a neurologist like you have any interest in hyperbaric medicine?